joeclark-phd/databasebook-postgres/manuscript/chapter01.md

 By default, when you start `psql` you're connecting to the default database, which like the superuser is called "postgres".
 Any SQL commands you enter at the prompt will be executed on that database's tables, which isn't what you want.
 To switch over to the new database you created, use the `\c` command:

     postgres=# \c lab1
-    YOu are now connected to database "lab1" as user "postgres". lab1=#
+    You are now connected to database "lab1" as user "postgres". lab1=#

 Notice that the prompt changes to tell you which database you're working in.